LunarG/VulkanSamples/icd/README.md

 ## Status

 This is a temporary section used for tracking as the mock icd is being developed.
 Once all tests are passing with the mock, this section can be removed.
-Currently 324/332 tests are passing with the mock icd, but many passing tests have unexpected validation errors that need to be cleaned up.
+Currently 333/333 tests are passing with the mock icd, but many passing tests have unexpected validation errors that need to be cleaned up.

 ### Failing Tests

-VkPositiveLayerTest.EmptyDescriptorUpdateTest
+NONE

 ### Passing Tests With Unexpected Errors

-VkLayerTest.InvalidUsageBits
-VkLayerTest.ImageSampleCounts
 VkLayerTest.InvalidCmdBufferBufferDestroyed
 VkLayerTest.RenderPassInUseDestroyedSignaled
-VkLayerTest.BufferMemoryNotBound
 VkLayerTest.InvalidCmdBufferDescriptorSetBufferDestroyed
+VkLayerTest.InvalidDynamicOffsetCases
 VkLayerTest.DSUsageBitsErrors
 VkLayerTest.DSBufferInfoErrors
 VkLayerTest.DSBufferLimitErrors
 VkLayerTest.RenderPassIncompatible
-VkLayerTest.InvalidImageLayout
-VkLayerTest.CopyImageLayerCountMismatch
-VkLayerTest.MiscImageLayerTests
-VkLayerTest.CopyImageTypeExtentMismatchMaintenance1
-VkLayerTest.CopyImageFormatSizeMismatch
-VkLayerTest.CopyImageDepthStencilFormatMismatch
-VkLayerTest.CopyImageAspectMismatch

 ### Skipped Tests